Adversarial Attack and Defense on Graph Data: A Survey: Adversarial Attacks on Graph Data

 To generate adversarial samples on graph data, we can modify the nodes or edges from the original graph.
 However, the modified graph $\widehat{G}$ need to be ``similar'' with the original graph $G$ based on certain perturbation evaluation metrics and remain ``imperceptible".
 The following metrics help understand how to define ``imperceptible perturbation".

-\textbf{Edge-level Perturbation.} In most current papers, the attacker is capable of adding/removing/rewiring edges in the whole original graph within a given budget.
+\textbf{Edge-level Perturbation.} In most existing works, the attacker is capable of adding/removing/rewiring edges in the whole original graph within a given budget.
 In this case, the number of modified edges is usually used to evaluate the magnitude of perturbation.
 In addition to other perturbations, edge perturbation is hardly found by the defender, especially in dynamic graphs.

 \textbf{Node-level Perturbation.} The attacker is also capable of adding/removing nodes, or manipulating the features of target nodes.
 The evaluation metric in this case can be calculated based on the number of nodes modified or the distance between the benign and adversarial feature vectors.